bpfree/stellwagen_cable/README.md

 - Starting Point (option 2): centralized of the Gulf of Maine PSN OCS-A 0564
 - Starting Point (option 3): centralized of the Gulf of Maine PSN OCS-A 0567
 - Starting Point (option 4): edge of boundary for Gulf of Maine PSN leases: 0564 and 0567
-- Ending Points: Plymouth and Boston (points were randomly selected to represent those two localities)
+- Ending Points: Plymouth and Boston (points were randomly selected to represent those two localities -- then moved further away so that they were at least 1000m from the edge of the cost and barrier rasters

 #### Stellwagen
 Stellwagen National Marine Sanctuary ([data](https://sanctuaries.noaa.gov/library/imast/sbnms_py2.zip) and [map](https://sanctuaries.noaa.gov/visit/images/sb_map_big.jpg)) got split into two sections to determine how cable routing would get affected if limited to a northern or a southern route.
 The regions got split around the "traffic separation schemes" that influence vessel traffic into and out of Boston Harbor.
 [Three separation schemes](http://encdirect.noaa.gov/theme_layers/data/shipping_lanes/shippinglanes.zip) split were removed from the study area and left north and southern sections.
 Each section became barriers to the cable routing analysis; thus each got separately removed from the Stellwagen National Marine Sanctuary to create two new cost rasters.